myapos/maxCSS/README.md

 ## Basic usage

 This plugin adds a maximize icon in extra css section.
 The maximize icon is generated and positioned in a dynamic manner inside it's container.
-It is based on requestFullscreen function and if it is supported by the browser then the user can add it's CSS rules, using CSS editor in fullscreen mode.
+It is based on requestFullscreen native Javascript function and if it is supported by the browser then the user can add it's CSS rules, using CSS editor in fullscreen mode.
 The user can exit fullscreen mode pressing the ESC button or clicking again on the maxCSS button.

 ## Screenshot